-7.6 Results
+7.7 Results

 We organize our results into two subsections.
-First, we apply the CT Dispositions Framework to each participating student's data set.
+First, we construct a CT dispositions profile for each participating student.
 Second, we analyze that same data for mindset and show how the frameworks connect in the data.
-In this section, we first present the results from Otto, whose behavior in the recorded class period and whose responses in the interview often aligned with high dispositions and growth mindset.
-Then, we discuss Blaine's data set, which contrasted with Otto's: Blaine's actions and words during the in-class recording and interview were more often coded for developing dispositions and fixed mindset.
-Finally, we present Ed's data set, in which we observed many statements and behaviors aligned with both sides of the dispositions and mindset spectrums.
-Ed's analysis revealed complexities related to the constructs.
-We do not present the results from Beck's data in detail here because his analyzed actions and words also aligned with high-level dispositions and growth mindset.
-Given the overlap between the codes applied to Otto's and Beck's data, we did not gain much additional insight into the framework from Beck's results, so we summarize his perspective at the end of the results in Section 7.6.1.4 and include a fuller analysis of Beck's data in Appendix B for those interested.
+In this section, we first present the results of Otto, who demonstrates many of the high level dispositions and shows a growth mindset.
+Then, we discuss Blaine's results as a contrasting case; he demonstrates many of the developing dispositions and shows a fixed mindset toward computation-integrated physics.
+Finally, we present the case of Ed, who exhibits a mixed perspective on both dispositions and mindset, emphasizing the spectrum of possibilities with these constructs.
+We do not present Beck's results in detail here because he also showed many high-level dispositions and a growth mindset.
+Given the overlap between Otto and Beck's codes, we did not gain much additional insight into the framework from Beck's results, so we summarize his perspective at the end of the section and include Beck's full analysis in Appendix A for those interested.

-7.6.1 Dispositions Results
+7.7.1 Dispositions Results